jckuri/silver_robot/README.md

 **2. What is the storyline or narrative of your game?**

-The video game is a mini version of Mario Bros, which is a very popular video game.
-This video game was programmed just for educational purposes.
-I will never sell it.
-So, I think there are no copyright issues due to the fact this is a clone of Mario Bros.
+Silver Robot is a 2D Platformer Game whose objective is to collect 50 coins while avoiding the fires.
+This video game is tricky and not so easy to win because you need to think about how to solve many problems.
+But it is very entertaining.

 **3. What are the main characters and objects in your game, and what roles do they play in the story and gameplay?**

-The main character is Mario who has to avoid the fires and collect all the 50 coins in order to win the videogame.
+The main character is Silver Robot who has to avoid the fires and collect all the 50 coins in order to win the videogame.
 Correctly using the 3 crates in the game is mandatory.
 Otherwise you won’t be able to solve the puzzle of collecting all the 50 coins.

 ### Game Mechanics